All Episodes

 And also in this New York Times editorial.

-The hatred, the out and out hatred for Rudy Giuliani in the New York Times editorial endorsing McCain and Hillary.
+My God, folks, the hatred, the out and out hatred for Rudy Giuliani in the New York Times editorial endorsing McCain and Hillary.

-I mean they savage Rudy.
+I mean, they savage Rudy.

 If the New York Times, and we all know who they are and what their ultimate objectives and desire for the country happen to be, if they are savaging Rudy Giuliani, maybe he deserves a second look.